flashlight/flashlight/docs/source/linearregression.rst

 Example: Linear Regression, Perceptron
 ======================================

-In this tutorial, we will go through how to train a linear regression model in flashlight.
-We will also extend it to train a simple Neural Network model, two-layer Perceptron network to improve performance.
-We will also learn about using :ref:`Modules<modules>`, :ref:`Datasets<datasets>`, :ref:`Meters<meters>`, :ref:`Optimizers<optimizers>` classes which greatly simplifies the amount of  boilerplate code that needs to be written for machine learning training.
+In this tutorial, we demonstrate how to train a simple linear regression model in flashlight.
+We then extend our implementation to a neural network vis-a-vis an implementation of a multi-layer perceptron to improve model performance.
+We show how to use :ref:`Modules<modules>`, :ref:`Datasets<datasets>`, :ref:`Meters<meters>`, and :ref:`Optimizers<optimizers>` in practice to reduce the amount of required boilerplate code for training.

-This tutorial is meant to be a quick introduction to using flashlight for machine learning related tasks.
-We do not use any validation sets to measure performance for the sake of code simplicity.
+This is meant to be a quick introduction to using flashlight for machine learning-related tasks; for the sake of simplicity, we do not use a validation set to measure performance.

+Full code for the below examples can be found in ``examples/LinearRegression.cpp`` and ``examples/Perceptron.cpp``.

-Data creation
+Data Creation
 -------------

-We will generate use artificially generated data for this tutorial.
-Input consists of 10000 10D-samples generated randomly.
+We artificially generate data for this tutorial.
+Our input consists of 10000 samples of randomly-generated 10D vectors.

 ::